ZYSBplan/AutoCompletionLocal/README.md

 - Adding more intuitive features to lessen LLM requests
 - Augment context to enhance output
 - Project Context augmentation using embeddings or similar
-- Provide multiple completions based on
+- Provide multiple completions based on history
+- Improve detection and reduction of repeated symbols at c